usasha/smarter_rss_proxy/README.md

-# RSS Feed Loader
+# Smarter RSS proxy

-Dead simple Python service for adhoc RSS filtering.
-Specify URL, topics you want to exclude and fetch new feed.
+Dead simple Python service for on-the-fly RSS filtering.
+Specify URL, topics you want to exclude and fetch the new feed.

 ## Features
 - Excluding content of specified topics